ashton17h/os1/README.md

 - The original code from https://github.com/microsoft/autogen is licensed under the MIT License.
 See the [LICENSE_original_MIT](./license_original/LICENSE_original_MIT) file for details.

 - Modifications and additions made in this fork are licensed under the Apache License, Version 2.0.
 See the [LICENSE](./LICENSE) file for the full license text.

-We have documented these changes for clarity and to ensure transparency with our user and contributor community.
-For more details, please see the [NOTICE](./NOTICE.md) file.